COMPLIANCE

 4.1 Identification & Verification (ID&V)

-Before any legal instruction is facilitated, IA UK performs mandatory CDD:
+Before any instruction is facilitated, IA UK performs mandatory CDD:

 4.2 Source of Wealth (SoW) and Source of Funds (SoF)